 Lean methodology is used in health care, manufacturing, and other verticals.
 It is a concept where businesses attempt to create a complete flow of flow through specific elemental ideas.
 Continuous Improvement and Value Stream are the core values of Lean Methodology.

-The 5S came into being with a goal to decrease waste while optimizing the overall productivity via maintaining a workplace.
+The 5S came into being with a goal to decrease waste while optimizing overall productivity via maintaining a workplace.
 It utilizes visual cues by attaining consistent results.
 5S are the most important pillars for any manufacturing workplace.
 The 5s stands for:

 Benefits of 5S: